How Manufacturing uses Data Lineage-min

 This article will explore data lineage, its role in manufacturing, and how to overcome its challenges.

 Data lineage is the documentation of the origin, movement, transformations, and consumption of data within an organization’s data ecosystem.
 It visually represents how data flows through various systems, applications, and processes.
-In manufacturing, data lineage helps track and manage data related to product design, production, quality control, and more.
+So, in manufacturing, it helps track and manage data related to product design, production, quality control, and more.

 Data Lineage in Product Design

-Manufacturers use data lineage for product design in two key ways:
+Manufacturers use it for product design in two key ways:

 • Product Lifecycle Management (PLM): Manufacturers use PLM systems to manage product data from conceptualization to retirement.
-Data lineage helps track design changes, version control, and ensures that the correct specifications are followed throughout the product’s lifecycle.
+Therefore, it helps track design changes, version control, and ensures that the correct specifications are followed throughout the product’s lifecycle.

 • CAD/CAM Integration: Computer-Aided Design (CAD) and Computer-Aided Manufacturing (CAM) systems generate vast amounts of design data.
-Data lineage ensures that design changes are correctly incorporated into the manufacturing process, reducing errors and rework.
+Hence, data lineage ensures that design changes are correctly incorporated into the manufacturing process, reducing errors and rework.

 Data Lineage in Production